ivanchoo/demo-csv-browser/README.md

 ![Preview](https://raw.githubusercontent.com/ivanchoo/demo-csv-browser/master/frontend/src/assets/intro.gif)

 A web application that loads a CSV and enables searching through a large dataset to quickly locate data of interest.
-Build with React ⚛ & Python 🐍..
+Build with React ⚛ & Python 🐍.

 ### Goal

-This project is build an web application that:
+This project is to build an web application that:

  - Accepts a CSV file of a predefined format (presumably log entries for tracking object changes)
  - Allow users to query the dataset for the state of objects